SavageCore/autodl-curl-pvr/README.md

 $ nano sonarr.key
 ```

+Depending on your setup you may need to change base url, you can do so by copying `base-urls.cfg.example` to `base-urls.cfg` and editing to your needs.
+Useful if you run PVR behind reverse proxy.

 ## Usage

 > ⚠️ Take note of the first argument as that is required, possible values [below](#supported-pvrs) ⚠️